3-leaves-grass/MGTV-MLT/README.md

 |Korean|699|0\.830636|0\.237857|0\.853538|1\.0|1\.0|0\.783794|
 |Spanish|523|0\.801747|0\.386711|0\.888592|1\.0|1\.0|0\.864712|
 |Arabic|387|0\.831975|0\.296359|0\.875409|1\.0|1\.0|0\.820967|

+On translation benchmark, Mango-MT outperforms Gemini, DeepSeek and GPT across all 11 evaluated languages.
+This demonstrates that our model delivers powerful multilingual translation capabilities for film and drama content, and possesses significant commercial deployment value.

 ## Evaluation of FLORES
 We evaluate the multilingual translation performance of our model on FLORES+ which is based on FLORES-200.
 This dataset was originally released by FAIR researchers at Meta under the name FLORES.
 The data is now being managed by OLDI, [the Open Language Data Initiative](https://oldi.org/).
 The + has been added to the name to disambiguate between the original datasets and this new actively developed version.
 For newer versions of this dataset, Please see [FLORES+ HuggingFace repo ](https://huggingface.co/datasets/openlanguagedata/flores_plus).